 from ancient times before the Conquest in 1066.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Timme has undergone many spelling variations, including Timms, Timm, Tymms, Times and others.

 This web page shows only a small excerpt of our Timme research.
-Another 225 words (16 lines of text) are included under the topic Early Timme History in all our PDF Extended History products.
+Another 225 words (16 lines of text) are included under the topic Early Timme History in all our PDF Extended History products

 More information is included under the topic Early Timme Notables in all our PDF Extended History products

 of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Timme were among those contributors:

 Timme Settlers in United States in the 18th Century